 This was where Federico’s love for the restaurant business and the culinary arts started.
 Along with his regular studies, he dedicated himself to learning the secrets of Italian cuisine.
 While in Italy, he had the opportunity to study with many chefs and also learned the art of baking.

 After finishing high school in 1988, Federico moved to California to start college.
 He had the pleasure of working in the renowned Italian restaurant Café Roma in San Luis Obispo.
 He then opened up a very successful Italian bakery, where his artisan breads were sold all over the Central Coast.
 In 1998, Federico decided to pursue a change of scenery and move to Mexico.

-In Mexico, Federico got acquainted with a variety of different ingredients, which stimulated his imagination and creativity.
+In Mexico, Federico became acquainted with a variety of different ingredients, which stimulated his imagination and creativity.
 He opened a boutique restaurant and offered training to other chefs and staff from some of the best restaurants in Puerto Vallarta: La Palapa, Vista Grill and Tikul.

-Federico was offered a position as executive chef of one of Vallarta’s best restaurants—the Hotel Grand Velas Resort & Spa—where he worked with culinary expert Chef Claudio Hotter from Austria.
-The combination of the freshness of Vallarta’s seafood, along with the authenticity of Italian ingredients and the sophisticated ambience, made the dining experience at Lucca Italian Restaurant unforgettable.
+Federico was offered a position as executive chef of one of Puerto Vallarta’s best restaurants—the Hotel Grand Velas Resort & Spa—where he worked with culinary expert Chef Claudio Hotter from Austria.
+The combination of the freshness of Puerto Vallarta’s seafood, along with the authenticity of Italian ingredients and the sophisticated ambience, made the dining experience at Lucca Italian Restaurant unforgettable.